1st Marine Battalion (Ukraine): History

 According to the directive of the Chief of Staff of the Naval Forces of the Armed Forces of Ukraine No. 14/1/**62 dated August 17, 1994, the 27th separate marine infantry battalion was resubordinated to the commander of the 4th separate marine brigade of the Navy of the Armed Forces of Ukraine.

 According to the directive of the commander of the Naval Forces of the Armed Forces of Ukraine No. 14/1/**45 dated June 18, 1996, from this very day, the 27th separate battalion of marines was resubordinated to the commander of the 6th separate coastal missile artillery brigade of the Navy Armed Forces of Ukraine.

-On September 9, 1997, the 27th separate battalion of marines was relocated to the base of the 42nd military town in the city of Sevastopol.
+On September 9, 1997, the 27th separate battalion of marines was relocated to the base of the 42nd military townlet in the city of Sevastopol.